-\begin{rem} A {\it binary} (resp. {\it ternary}) $n$-{\it cube graph} $Q_n^i$, succinctly called $n$-{\it cube} (resp. $n$-{\it tercube}), is a cartesian product $K_i\square\cdots\square K_i$ of $n$ complete graphs $K_i$ with $V(K_i)=\{0, \ldots,i-1\}=F_i$, the field of order $i=2$ (resp. $3$).
-In Sections~\ref{s4}-~\ref{s5}, we extend the study of PTMC's to edge-disjoint unions $\Gamma_n\supset\Lambda_n$ of triangles; these are connected unions of ternary $n$-cubes to be called {\it ternary $n$-cube compounds}, (denomination that make us think of $\Lambda_n$ as {\it binary $n$-cube compounds}) and that cannot have {\it non-isolated PDS}'s or {\it non-isolated 1-PTMC}'s.
-(However, the ternary perfect single-error-correcting codes of length $\frac{3^t-1}{2}$ \cite{xxxx,BE} are {\it isolated PDS}'s, or {\it efficient dominating sets} \cite{DS} in the ternary $\frac{3^t-1}{2}$-cubes; these also are edge-disjoint unions of triangles, for $t>0$).
-We will say for $G=\Gamma_n$ in Sections~\ref{s4}-\ref{s5} that: an edge-disjoint union $G$ of triangles has a {\it non-isolated PDS} $S$ if every vertex of $G$ not in $S$ is adjacent to just either one vertex of $G$ (as in {\it PDS}'s) or the two end-vertices of an edge of $S$.
-Therefore, a non-isolated PDS is not necessarily a PDS.
-Section~\ref{s5} shows that $\Gamma_2$ has an infinite number of isolated 2-PTMC and conjectures that $\Gamma_n$ has isolated $n$-PTMC's, $\forall n>2$. \end{rem}
+\begin{remark} A {\it binary} (resp. {\it ternary}) $n$-{\it cube graph} $Q_n^i$, succinctly called $n$-{\it cube} (resp. $n$-{\it tercube}), is a cartesian product $K_i\square\cdots\square K_i$ of $n$ complete graphs $K_i$ with $V(K_i)=\{0, \ldots,i-1\}=F_i$, the field of order $i=2$ (resp. $3$).
+In Sections~\ref{s4}-~\ref{s5}, we extend the study of PTMC's from the graphs $\Lambda_n$ to the graphs $\Gamma_n$; these cannot have {\it non-isolated PDS}'s, that is {\it non-isolated 1-PTMC}'s; (however, the ternary perfect single-error-correcting codes of length $\frac{3^t-1}{2}$ \cite{xxxx,BE} are {\it isolated PDS}'s, that is {\it efficient dominating sets} \cite{DS} in the ternary $\frac{3^t-1}{2}$-cubes; these also are edge-disjoint unions of triangles, for $t>0$).
+For $G=\Gamma_n$ we will say in Sections~\ref{s4}-\ref{s5} that: an edge-disjoint union $G$ of triangles has a {\it non-isolated PDS} $S$ if every vertex of $G$ not in $S$ is adjacent to just either one vertex of $G$ (as in {\it PDS}'s) or the two end-vertices of an edge of $S$.
+As a consequence, a non-isolated PDS is not necessarily a PDS.
+Section~\ref{s5} shows that $\Gamma_2$ has an infinite number of isolated 2-PTMC and we conjecture that $\Gamma_n$ has isolated $n$-PTMC's, $\forall n>2$. \end{remark}